The Ultimate Work Boot Size Guide: Finding Your Perfect Fit

 How to Measure Your Feet

-If you’re unsure which shoe size you are, follow these simple steps.
+If you’re unsure which shoe size, follow these simple steps.
 Tip: Measure at the end of the day when your feet are at their largest.

 Step-by-Step Guide